datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 - Used to access & interrogate relational databases {{3}}

-- Perform fundamental data exploring tasks such as {{4}}
+    - retrieving data {{4}}

-    - retrieve data {{5}}
+    - manipulating data {{5}}

-    - manipulate data {{6}}
+    - summarising data {{6}}

-    - summarise data {{7}}
+- Explore and summarize a real life database. {{7}}

-- Many more {{8}}

 `@script`
-- Structured Query Language

-- Used to access & interrogate relational databases

-- Perform fundamental data exploring tasks such as
-- retrieve data
-- manipulate data
-- summarise data
-And many more

-You will learn how to build a simple SQL query
-SQL Syntax SELECT...FROM
-and SQL summarising functions.

-Later in the course you will learn the difference type of JOINs when working with multiple tables
+SQL Stands for structured query language.
+You can do many thing with a database using sql such as accessing and interrogating relational databases and other things like retrieving, manipulating or aggregating data with SQL and many more.

+In this video you will be building sql queries to explore and summarize a real life database.

 ---